yeonsoochung/tigers_attendance/README.md

 Note: The Detroit Tigers’ stadium capacity is 41,083.

 ![lin_reg_results_graph](https://user-images.githubusercontent.com/90481059/161100414-3f0f8f6d-9bac-4144-92ab-12003586b278.png)

 **Figure 2:** Line graph of predicted and actual attendance over the 2018 and 2019 seasons.
 Note the spikes are the two home openers.
-Also, n=159 because zero-attendance games (due to double-headers) were dropped, and the Tigers played one fewer (home) game than usual in 2019.
+Also, n=160 because zero-attendance games (due to double-headers) were dropped.

-The predictions appear to follow the trends relatively well for 2018, but greatly over-predicts for 2019.
-The 2019 season was a historically poor season for the Tigers in which they lost 114 games - 2nd worst in franchise history.
-The model clearly could not fully take the severity of this level of performance into account with the training data.
+The model results appear to predict relatively well for 2018, but they over-predict for 2019.
+The 2019 season was a historically poor season for the Tigers in which they lost 114 games (2nd worst in franchise history), which could explain the model's performance for 2019.

 Despite a weaker theoretical background in more advanced ML models, I attempted to make better predictions with random forest regressor and support vector regression models.

-**Table 2:** The best MAE obtained after trialing a variety of parameters as inputs to the random forest regressor and support vector regression models.
+**Table 2:** The best MAE's obtained after trialing many different parameter values as inputs to the random forest regressor and support vector regression models.

 ![rfr_svr_mae_table](https://user-images.githubusercontent.com/90481059/161100481-8f07b7de-4bb5-45d4-92de-5460164d05b2.PNG)

 It is very likely that better results than above can be achieved with different parameters.
-However, based on the number of trials that were run and their results, I believe that the linear regression model produces the best predictions compared to actual.
+However, based on the number of trials that were run (by brute-force method up to a practical point) and their results, I believe that the linear regression model produces the best predictions compared to actual.

-## 2013-2019 Attendance Statistics
+## Statistical Summary of 2013-2019 Attendance Data
 For reference, this section contains statistical descriptions of all actual attendance data collected for this project.
 ![all_att_line_graph](https://user-images.githubusercontent.com/90481059/161100523-30f966c4-52e9-4bf1-a8ef-067794f85faf.PNG)

-**Figure 3:** Graph of attendance of all home games in the 2013-2019 seasons.
+**Figure 3:** Line graph of attendance for all home games in the 2013-2019 seasons.

-**Table 3:** Descriptive statistics of attendance of all home games in the 2013-2019 seasons.
+**Table 3:** Descriptive statistics of attendance for all home games in the 2013-2019 seasons.

 ![all_att_stats_table](https://user-images.githubusercontent.com/90481059/161100547-9c2437e3-bff1-4d18-8662-9008ff60338c.PNG)

 ## Miscellaneous
 Out of curiosity, I repeated this same process to train my model on the 2015-2019 seasons and to “predict” the attendance for the 2013-2014 seasons.
 The Tigers finished first in their division in both of these years, so I thought it would be interesting to see how the model would predict attendance for such seasons.
-I used the final set of features that gave the best results for 2018-2019.
+Again, I used the final set of features that gave the best results for 2018-2019.

 ![lin_reg_2013_2014_graph](https://user-images.githubusercontent.com/90481059/161100603-741ebdf3-25cc-4114-9599-2f6cb892777f.PNG)

 **Figure 4:** Line graph of predicted and actual attendance for 2013 and 2014 seasons.

 **Table 4:** Quantified comparisons of predicted vs actual attendance for 2013 and 2013 seasons.

 ![lin_reg_2013_2014_table](https://user-images.githubusercontent.com/90481059/161100655-c464840c-3905-4e2e-bd84-4cc9ce45de1b.PNG)

 ## Code
-Description of the Python files written for this project and uploaded to this repo:
+Descriptions of the Python files written for this project and uploaded to this repo:
-- tigers_2013.py, tigers_2014.py, tigers_2014.py, tigers_2015, tigers_2016, tigers_2017, tigers_2018, tigers_2019.py contain code for data collection and cleaning/wrangling for each season.
+- tigers_2013.py, tigers_2014.py, tigers_2015.py, tigers_2016.py, tigers_2017.py, tigers_2018.py, tigers_2019.py contain code for data collection and cleaning/wrangling for each season.
 - pitchers_list.py contains a dictionary of pitchers assigned to integers for each season.
-- tigers_att_model.py contains the code for running the linear regression model.
+- tigers_att_model.py contains the code for building and running the linear regression model.

 ## Conclusion
 This was my first personal data science project in which I collected, cleaned, and wrangled my own data set before using them to implement ML models.
 I gained valuable practical skills in programming with Python as well as using the pandas and sklearn libraries.
 I am particularly interested in developing my skills in regression models and predictive analytics, so there will certainly be more projects with this sort of focus on the way.